TechnologyEnhancedLearning/TELBlazor/README.md

 	- From the runsettingsTemplate you will make your local runnsettings for testing **".runsettings"** this is where you set tracing and headless
 	- From PackageSetting.props.local.template make a new PackageSetting.props.local file in the route directory (ensure 'Show All Files' option is checked in the Solution Explorer to see this)
 		- PackageSetting.props.local overwrite PackageSetting.props in directory build props
-		- The following can be changed in System environment variables or PackageSetting.props.local variables can be changed but the latter is recommended.
+			- For development, set the following in your system or in the `PackageSettings.props.local` file:
-			- **UseTELBlazorComponentsProjectReference** set it true for faster development
+				- **TELBlazorPackageSource** → a local folder outside of the solution (can also be set to the remote source)
-			- **TELBlazorPackageVersion** set it to a number higher than the production value and increase it every-time you want to produce and use the package locally if not using the project reference
+				- **NupkgOutputPath** → the same local folder outside of the solution (can also be set to the remote path)
-				- if this were set to auto increment to a file accessible by other projects that would be ideal
+				- **UseTELBlazorComponentsProjectReference** → true  (for faster development)
-			- **DisablePackageGeneration** we publish the package on build if this isnt flagged.
-Set it to true so you can build the solution without making the package
+				- **TELBlazorPackageVersion** → 1.0.0 (will do for now but will need to be incremented for package generation)
-				- You may want to build the solution without package generation, the TELBlazor.Components with package generation for example
+				- **DisablePackageGeneration** → true (set to false for package generation)
 - **TELBlazor.Components.ShowCase.E2ETests.WasmServerHost**
 	- create appsettings.Development.json
 	- copy paste from appsettings.Development.json.template